- Introduction to Teleaudiology

 An evident demand for expanded access to hearing healthcare, coupled with advancements in remote hearing testing technology, has made teleaudiology an appealing solution for today’s practitioners.

 Teleaudiology is here to stay, and at SHOEBOX, we want to be your partner in this journey.

-We offer a web-based family of hearing testing solutions that facilitate both asynchronous and synchronous teleaudiology models of care.
+We offer a software-based family of hearing testing solutions that facilitate both asynchronous and synchronous teleaudiology models of care.

 The SHOEBOX solution consists of SHOEBOX Online, SHOEBOX Remote, and SHOEBOX Consult.
 These solutions power all stages of a patient’s hearing care journey – from pre-appointment awareness and screening (SHOEBOX Online) to diagnostic testing and first fit, and then finally to fine-tuning adjustments.
 Clinicians can develop a workflow that fits their personal requirements, with SHOEBOX Remote being utilized for remote testing and SHOEBOX Consult employed for an in-clinic diagnostic model.